minimalexpansion/KemonoDownloader/CODE_OF_CONDUCT.md

 ## Enforcement

 Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project maintainers at [izeno.contact@gmail.com](mailto:izeno.contact@gmail.com).
 Alternatively, you can open a private issue in the repository labeled "Code of Conduct Violation," which will be visible only to maintainers.
+For security-related issues, please follow the reporting guidelines in our [Security Policy](SECURITY.md).

 All complaints will be reviewed and investigated promptly and fairly.
 The project maintainers are obligated to maintain confidentiality with regard to the reporter of an incident.
 The maintainers will determine the appropriate response, which may include: